Eucharistic Miracle of Lanciano

 This is the second installment in a series of articles surveying the evidence for Catholic miracles.
 My objective is to present the miracle case for Catholicism in a way that is rigorous enough to persuade those that are strongly predisposed towards skepticism.
 That means empirical data has to be inferred from primary sources and every skeptical explanation has to be excluded by multiple lines of evidence.

 In this article, I focus on the evidence for the Eucharistic Miracle of Lanciano.
-In the first section, I demonstrate that the Lanciano relics consist of human cardiac tissue and blood clots.
-In the second section, I demonstrate that skeptical explanations of the origination of the relics are not tenable.
-In the third section, I demonstrate that skeptical explanations of the preservation of the relics are not tenable either.
+In the first section, I argue that the Lanciano relics consist of human cardiac tissue and blood clots.
+In the second section, I argue that skeptical explanations of the origination of the relics are not tenable.
+In the third section, I argue that skeptical explanations of the preservation of the relics are not tenable either.
 In the fourth section, I conclude the best explanation is that Lanciano was divine vindication of Catholicism.
 In the fifth section, I respond to objections to that conclusion.

 For centuries, the Lanciano relics have been venerated as the remains of a Eucharistic miracle, believed to have taken place when a doubting priest witnessed the elements transform during Mass.
 In 1886, the relics were secured with episcopal seals.
 When the Archbishop of Lanciano authorized a scientific investigation in 1970, the seals were broken in the presence of church officials, and Professor Odoardo Linoli was permitted to extract fragments of the relics.
 After a thorough investigation, Linoli concluded the ‘flesh’ was human cardiac tissue and the ‘blood’ was human blood.1